thecompanionnoob/Companion-Balance-Mod-experimental/Working Changelog v1.4.0.md

 - Added ports and ships for Ottomans
 - Added ports and ships for Russia
 - Added industry in South America.
 This should help alliviate the cement shortage.
+- Removed one infantry defense tech from Russia.
 ## Country-Specific Changes